-As the hyperscalers reassess their strategies on every level, the market is experiencing some uncertainty as we wait for the next moves.
-How the rest of the market reacts to those moves will have significant impacts on supply chains, risk allocation and financial models.
+As hyperscalers reassess their strategies, the market is experiencing some uncertainty as we wait for the next moves.
+How the rest of the market reacts will have significant impacts on supply chains, risk allocation and financial models.

-However, some providers are facing financial constraints in terms of obtaining capital, and paying for rising energy bills, which are likely to prevent them from bringing on new capacity - despite the ever-increasing demand.
-Investment decisions must be backed up by robust cost estimates that are founded on a realistic perception of supply chain limitations and an understanding of risk appetite and acceptance across different global markets.
+In a challenging economy, investment decisions must be backed up by robust cost estimates that are founded on a realistic perception of supply chain limitations and an understanding of risk appetite and acceptance across different global markets.